yweweler/single-speaker-tts/README.md

 Configure the desired inference parameters:

-1. Setup the inference parameters in [tacotron/params/inference.py](tacotron/params/inference.py)
+1. Setup the inference parameters in [tacotron/params/inference.py](tacotron/params/inference.py).
 2. Place a file with all the sentences to synthesize at the location configured.
-This is supposed to be a simple text file with one sentence per line.
+(A simple text file with one sentence per line)

 Start the inference process:
 ```bash